 Plan, Protect, and Prepare with a SWOT Analysis

-It can be confusing to set goals and strategies without having complete knowledge of your capabilities and drawbacks.
-SWOT-analysis helps you do this with ease.
+It can be confusing to set goals and plans without having complete knowledge of your capabilities and limitations.
+SWOT analysis helps you do this with ease.
 It equips you with the data to make more informed business decisions to avoid taking unnecessary risks, protect yourself from threats, benefit from your strengths, and capitalize on opportunities.

-It equips you with the data to create a solid strategic marketing process and an effective marketing plan.
-Business factors such as market trends, customer needs, lifestyle changes, and more change repeatedly over time.
+It equips you with the data to create a solid marketing process and an effective marketing plan.
+Business factors such as market trends, customer needs, lifestyle changes, and more change often over time.
 To stay relevant, it’s wise to revise your SWOT matrix regularly.